emacsmirror/bray/readme.rst

    by its ``:id`` in ``bray-state-definitions``.

    - A nil value causes no states to be enabled.
-   - You may wish to different states depending on the major mode, this can be done using ``bray-state-init``.
+   - You may wish to use different states depending on the major mode, this can be done using ``bray-state-init``.

 ``bray-state-definitions``: ``nil``